 For medications to be safe and effective, they must be taken at a particular dosage, at specified times, and for a specific period of time.
 There are many reasons why patients don’t receive medications as prescribed.
 A patient, for example, may perceive that the medication has caused or will cause some adverse event, is confused about why and how to take the medication, or finds it inconvenient to take the medication.

-if available, helps reduce out-of-pocket expenses.
+The high cost of medications and the limited coverage for prescription drugs in public and private health insurance are major causes people don’t take their medicines.
+The use of generic medications, if available, helps reduce out-of-pocket expenses.
 Many pharmaceutical companies provide free medications or special discounts to persons with low incomes.
 Call around for the lowest price; many pharmacies will match the prices of their competitors.
 Ask your doctor for samples.

 The sale of herbal products in the U.S. is largely unregulated.
 Companies that sell these products are not required to demonstrate their safety and effectiveness.
 Some herbal ingredients are not listed on the packaging or the listing may be incomplete or inaccurate, so you may not know what you are taking.
 Although some herbal and other natural products may be beneficial in some instances, they can have significant and sometimes unpredictable side effects.
 Many herbals also interact with prescription and over-the-counter medicines.
 For example, ginkgo biloba, frequently used for memory loss, may interact with blood thinners, high blood pressure medications, and certain pain relievers such as ibuprofen and naproxen.
 To avoid problems with herbal medicines, talk to your doctor or pharmacist about any herbals you use or are considering using.

 The scope and severity of problems that can occur with medication therapy are tremendous.
-To prevent these problems from occurring, consumers and caregivers, as well as their health care professionals, have a responsibility to ensure appropriate, safe and effective medication use.
+To prevent these problems from occurring, consumers and caregivers, as well as their health care professionals, have a responsibility to ensure appropriate, safe, and effective medication use.
 All professionals involved in prescribing and dispensing—as well as the consumer and caregiver—should consider themselves essential members of the health care team.
 The consumer or caregiver who alerts their doctor or nurse to the need for changes to medication therapy plays a vital role in getting the best treatment.

 Consumer and caregiver responsibilities center on effective communication with the health care team.
 This includes presenting actual or potential medication-related problems in a timely manner to health care professionals, and participating in resolution of the problems.
 Before this can happen, consumers and caregivers must be able to recognize the possible signs and symptoms of a medication-related problem.
 For older adults, any symptom should be considered a medication-related problem until proved otherwise.
 When symptoms interfere with daily functioning and when the time sequence of the symptom indicates that it was caused by a medication, then a health care professional should be informed immediately.

-Consumers and caregivers share responsibilities by expressing their concerns, expectations, and any lack of understanding about medication therapy and demanding answers to their questions.
+Consumers and caregivers share responsibilities by expressing their concerns, expectations, and any lack of understanding about medication therapy, and demanding answers to their questions.
 Consumers need to be able to present health care professionals with accurate and complete information about health conditions.
 It is important for consumers with new medical problems to fully describe the problem, indicate how long it has been a problem, if the problem has been experienced before, how it started, what was done to relieve it, and what worked or didn’t work.
 For seniors with cognitive impairments, caregivers play a vital role in recognizing changes in health conditions and effectively describing problems to health care professionals.

-For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, ALS, head injury, Parkinson’s and other debilitating brain disorders that strike adults.
+Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
+Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
+For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, ALS, head injury, Parkinson’s, and other debilitating brain disorders that strike adults.